Editando metadados de e-books¶

 First select the books you want to edit by holding Ctrl or Shift and clicking on them.
-If you select more than one book, clicking the Edit metadata button will cause a new Bulk metadata edit dialog to open.
+If you select more than one book, clicking the Edit metadata button will cause the Bulk metadata edit dialog to open.
 Using this dialog, you can quickly set the author/publisher/rating/tags/series etc of a bunch of books to the same value.
 This is particularly useful if you have just imported a number of books that have some metadata in common.
-This dialog is very powerful, for example, it has a Search and Replace tab that you can use to perform bulk operations on metadata and even copy metadata from one column to another.
+This dialog is very powerful, for example, it has a Search and replace tab that you can use to perform bulk operations on metadata and even copy metadata from one column to another.

 The normal edit metadata dialog also has Next and Previous buttons that you can use to edit the metadata of several books one after the other.

 The Bulk metadata edit dialog allows you to perform arbitrarily powerful search and replace operations on the selected books.
 By default it uses a simple text search and replace, but it also support regular expressions.
 For more on regular expressions, see Tudo sobre como usar expressões regulares no calibre.